Edwards-Github/CareerPulse/README.md

 # 🚀 CareerPulse: Career Intelligence Tracker

-CareerPulse is a production-grade backend system designed to automate the job search lifecycle.
-It moves beyond simple tracking by integrating real-time API data and secure persistence.
+CareerPulse is a modular backend system designed to transform a chaotic job search into a data-driven strategy.
+Unlike simple spreadsheets, CareerPulse leverages asynchronous API fetching, secure OAuth2 authentication, and a relational SQL engine to provide deep insights into application trends and company data.

 ## 🛠️ Tech Stack & Concepts
 * **Language:** Python 3.12+